Banner Image

 Methods

-About 50 mill#00ccells die daily through a process known as apoptosis in your body.
+About 50 million cells die daily through a process known as apoptosis in your body.
 Unfortunately, cancerous cells sometimes remain alive after this natural cell death process and manage to bypass your immune system, spreading throughout the body without detection by its defenses.
 Luckily, your immune system can detect natural cell death from cancerous cell invasion and will quickly target and attack it accordingly.

 Results